 Anyway, you may have other reasons to operate a hard disk partition clone.
 But the most important thing is to figure out how to complete it efficiently.

-As to the ability, it provides two ways to copy a hard drive, sector-by-sector clone and intelligent clone (default).
+- Provides two cloning methods, namely, sector-by-sector clone and intelligent clone (default).
 The default setting allows you to copy larger partition to smaller partition with ease since it only copies used parts on the source and it will ignore the bad sectors.
 While the

-How to Clone Partition to SSD in Windows 10 Step by Step?
+Stepwise guide: Perform Partition to Disk Clone in Windows 10 Step by Step

 Tips: download this free software, install and launch it.
 This page will take partition copy on Windows 10 for example.
 Connect the target disk if necessary.